CS175MinecraftAI/IfYouCanDodgeAFireball/docs/final.md

 In our status report we showed two different methods of calculating our state.
 Now we only have 1 reliable method of state calculation.

 #### Encoding agent location
 The agent's location is very important information in determining how to dodge fireballs, since if the agent is close to a wall, their movement becomes restricted.
 Since our agent's walking area is a 20x20 square, encoding the agent's location into the state would add 400 times more states.
-Instead we decided to encode something we called a 'corner value' that describes a zone where the agent is within the movement area.
+Instead, we decided to encode something we called a 'corner value' that describes a zone where the agent is within the movement area.

 #### Visualization of corner values in relation to environment
 <img src="http://i.imgur.com/vbAyiNu.png"/>

 For example, if the agent's corner value is '8', then the agent would realize that it would be unable to move left.
 Corner values 1-8 represent zones where the agent's movement is restricted.
 Corner values 9-16 are used as 'warning zones' to let the agent know that it is getting close to a movement restricting zone.
 Corner value 0 represents the zone where the agent has the most freedom to move in the middle of the area.

-#### Encoding fireball cluster target location
+#### Encoding the fireball cluster point
 If a player wants to dodge fireballs, then they need to move away from the fireballs projected target location.
 Our approach is very similar.
 When the agent detects that a new fireball has been shot by a ghast, the agent assumes the fireball is aimed at the agent's current location.
 The agent keeps track of all currently live fireballs and their projected target locations and calculates the 'midpoint' between all target locations called the 'fireball cluster point'.
 The fireball cluster point is what the agent should try to move away from.
 We discretely encode the delta x and delta y between the agent's current location and the fireball cluster point.

 #### Visualization of midpoint calculation